Whilst most dogs have brown eyes, huskies can have much greater variation in their eye colors.

 Can A Husky’s Eyes Change From Brown To Blue?

-When we talk about a husky’s eye color changing, we are typically talking about a change from blue to brown.
+When we talk about a husky’s eye color changing, we typically talk about a change from blue to brown.
 Can the reverse happen as well?
-It’s possible, but it can be a sign of a health problem.

-Conditions like cataracts can cause the eyes to go from brown to blue, because they form a cloudy film over the eye.
+Conditions like cataracts can cause the eyes to go from brown to blue because they form a cloudy film over the eye.
 Glaucoma, which causes increased eye pressure, can also cause the eyes to change from dark to light.

 There are a few anecdotal stories about the eyes shifting from brown to blue naturally, but this hasn’t been proven.